YD525/SSELexicon/README.md

 This project makes use of the following key open-source libraries/frameworks:

-- Read ESP using my own DLL - https://github.com/YD525/EspReader
 - [Champollion](https://github.com/Orvid/Champollion) – developed by [Orvid], for decompiling Papyrus compiled scripts.
-- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler) – used to compile .pas script files.Downloading the official components is fine too.
-They're the same.
+- [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler/tree/master/bin/Original%20Compiler) – used to compile .pas script files.Downloading the official components is fine too.
+They're the same,You just need to download them and put them in the Tool\Original Compiler directory of the program.
+(You can also get them from CK.)

 Other dependencies (such as **AvalonEdit**, various helper libraries, etc.) are also used.
 Please refer to their respective LICENSE files for further information.